Update: December 10, 2017

 I’ll try to be as non technical as possible but there is one technical term I want to get you familiar with; amp-hours.
 Don’t worry too much about what it actually means, I will use this to describe how much power we have stored in the batteries and how much each of the systems on our coach consumes.
 Once you are familiar with what you have available for amp-hours and then realize how much you use, the picture will start to come into focus.
 Also if you are thinking of solar down the road, understanding what you consume for power will help clarify what kind of solar installation would be required to meet your needs.

-All Aspire’s will have more or less about 400 amp-hours of battery capacity when they are new (the 2017’s come with batteries that have a 390 amp-hour capacity).
+All Aspire’s (except 2018 and newer with the battery expansion option) will have more or less about 400 amp-hours of battery capacity when they are new (the 2017’s come with batteries that have a 390 amp-hour capacity).
 As a general rule, to help prolong battery life (and reduce generator run times), we don’t want to drain the batteries below 50% of their capacity (this is also known as Depth of Discharge or DoD)*.
 So that leaves about 200 amp-hours for us to use – that is, IF the batteries are new and were fully charged to begin with!
 They may be close to fully charged when you arrive at your boondocking site, but after the first generator run cycle they won’t be.
 The generator would need to run almost constantly to “fully” charge the batteries and 80% charged is a more realistic objective.
 So taking that 80% into account, between generator runs you may only have about 150-160 amp-hours of useful power.

 That’s all in theory, it gets a bit worse.
 We have not accounted for things like temperature, battery age, other inefficiencies and something called Puekert’s Law.
-Basically what it says is the faster you discharge a battery the lower its capacity becomes.
+Basically what it says is the faster you discharge a lead acid battery the lower its capacity becomes.
 The capacity of our batteries is normally specified at the “20 hour rate”, but since we are discharging them faster than that, the actual capacity is something lower than what the specs say – in the case of the 2017 Aspire battery that will be reduced from 390 amp-hours to about 378 amp-hours (using this calculator).
-Also note that very high consumption items such as the microwave or a hair dryer, even if only run for short periods, will have an additional and noticeable impact on capacity.
+Also note that very high consumption items such as the microwave or a hair dryer, even if only run for short periods, will create an additional and noticeable impact on capacity.

 So now the game becomes how do we reduce that 25 amp-hour drain rate?
 How can we conserve enough power to increase the time between generator runs?